Deadline

 To be eligible, projects must:

-- Concern an event or activity that will take place after funding support has been confirmed
+- Involve an event or activity that will take place after funding support has been confirmed.

 For applicants

-This call for proposals is open to not-for-profit legal entities, organizations, public corporations, Indigenous public authorities, research centres and institutes, as well as companies, including sole proprietorships operated by natural persons that:
+This call for proposals is open to applicants who are not-for-profit legal entities, organizations, public corporations, Indigenous public authorities, research centres and institutes, as well as companies, including sole proprietorships operated by natural persons that meet the following criteria:

-- Work in the fields of diplomacy, politics, Indigenous rights, education, health and well-being, communication, heritage, art, and/or culture
+- Work in at least one of the following areas: diplomacy, politics, Indigenous rights, education, health, welfare, communication, heritage, or arts and culture.

-- Are active at the time of application
+- Be active at the time the application is submitted.

-Individuals may not submit applications on their own behalf.
-Self-employed sole proprietors are nevertheless invited to submit their applications.
+Individuals may not apply on their own behalf.
+However, self-employed sole proprietors are welcome to apply.

 Funding guidelines

-A maximum of $9,000 will be allocated to successful projects, based on the business plan submitted by the applicant.
+Successful projects will be awarded up to $9,000, depending on the business plan submitted by the applicant.

 Eligible and ineligible expenditures